If us marketers know anything, it’s how to beat a good idea to death.

 Time for something smarter

 If brand purpose is dead, what should we replace it with?
-We would argue, something more thoughtful and honest – something we like to call smart purpose.
+We would argue, something more thoughtful and honest – something we like to call 'smart purpose'.

 It’s an approach we’ve been adopting for a number of years (before we came up with a snazzy name for it) – based on the following principles:

-While brand purpose (an idea invented, sold and sustained by the marketing industry) might be on its way out, the notion of business being about more than the bottom line isn’t going anywhere.
+Because while brand purpose (an idea invented, sold and sustained by the marketing industry) might be on its way out, the notion of business being about more than the bottom line isn’t going anywhere.

 Call it ‘purpose’, ‘ESG’, ‘responsible business’, ‘stakeholder capitalism’....the pressure on companies to do less harm, and more good, is only going to ratchet up.